NordGus/rom-stack/README.md

 2. Run `go mod edit <module name>` to rename the Go module.
 3. Run `go mod tidy` to update Go dependencies.
 4. Rename the project inside the `package.json`.
-5. Run `yarn install` to update your `yarn.lock`.
+5. Run `npm install` to update your `package-lock.json`.

 ### If you are working locally

 1. Run `go mod edit <module name>` to rename the Go module.
 2. Rename the project inside the `package.json`.
 3. Run `go mod download` to download Go dependencies.
-4. Run `yarn install` to download Node dependencies.
+4. Run `install install` to download Node dependencies.

 ## Roadmap